 I tend to agree with that school of thought, and thought it would be interesting to find out what Ian’s take on a few of my most recurring dreams.
 These also tend to be quite popular dreams in general and I bet you have probably had one of these dreams at least once in your life.

-Being chased – If you are being chased in a dream it is frightening to feel that no matter how fast you may run away or how clever you think you are at eluding your chaser they appear to be at your heels.
+If you are being chased it is frightening to feel that no matter how fast you may run away or how clever you think you are at eluding your chaser they appear to be at your heels.
 This dream is quite disconcerting as many a time we have no idea what it is we are running away from in our dream.
 Ian interprets this dream as the pursuer actually being part of our own self and symbolises an opportunity we are pursuing in our waking life.

 Have you had any of these dreams before?

 Myself and the people at Adjustamatic would love to know more about what your dreams are.
-Join in the discussion and find out more about some common dreams and their meanings by using the #DreamsExplained on social media.
+Join in the discussion and find out more about some common dreams by using the #DreamsExplained on social media.

 Do let me know what the strangest/scariest dream you have ever had is in the comments section!